 - You have the responsibility to refrain from behaviors that create disturbances, interfere with the right of others to use the Libraries for research and study, or otherwise detract from a scholarly environment.
 Disruptive and inappropriate behavior includes, but is not limited to the following:

 - Leaving personal belongings unattended, whether to “reserve” a study space or for other reasons.

-- Assault or intimidation of Library staff or patrons through language or actions.
+- Assault, intimidation, discrimination, or harassment against Library staff or users through language or actions.